-Lesson 1 – Do Your Homework
+Lesson 1: Do Your Homework

-Lesson 2 – Watch the Pros
+Lesson 2: Watch the Pros

-Lesson 3 – Build a Master Plan
+Lesson 3: Build a Master Plan

-Lesson 4 – Practice Makes Perfect
+Lesson 4: Practice Makes Perfect

-Lesson 5 – Stay in The Zone
+Lesson 5: Stay in The Zone

-Lesson 6 – Learn to Love Objections!
+Lesson 6: Learn to Love Objections

-Lesson 7 – Celebrate Success
+Lesson 7: Celebrate Your Success

-As I mentioned earlier, as soon as you start to achieve success through cold calling the fear will soon disappear.
+As I mentioned earlier, as soon as you start achieving success through cold calling, the fear of picking up the phone will eventually disappear.
 You should celebrate each success; you’ve earned it!